 Ever wondered what it would be like to hold a tiny piece of the Moon?
 Now you can find out in this full day workshop celebrating the famous Apollo Missions.

-This awesome full day workshop is designed to accommodate up to 120 pupils over four sessions within the school setting.
+This awesome full day workshop is designed to accommodate up to 90 pupils over three sessions within the school setting.
 Don’t worry if you have a larger year group – just get in touch to discuss your requirements.
 Additional teacher-led activities can be included to consolidate learning objectives.
-All equipment, worksheets and handouts are supplied… including real bits of outer space!
-All you need to do is give us your school timetable so we can create a schedule tailored to your typical school day.

 Due to the rarity of the lunar samples, this workshop is only available by pre-arrangement at least three months in advance of your preferred booking date.

 The Apollo Mission Day is designed to include an immersive planetarium film, drop-in workshops, classroom activities and science demos.
 A typical programme goes like this:

 Back To The Moon For Good: an immersive planetarium film which starts with the last Apollo mission and looks at possible future missions including a human Moon base.

 Drop-in, hands-on activities including ‘Investigating Moon Dust’ where students compare and contrast Earth soil and real Moon dust, recording observations using hand lenses and a digital microscope; and ‘Moon Formation’ where students hold real meteorites and watch experiments using gloopy liquids to find out how the Moon was made.

 A computer-based citizen science workshop with students contributing to a real science project by classifying Moon craters.

 Alternative workshop sessions include Lunar Literacy and Moon Games (from KS1), Dating the Moon and Lunar Artwork (from KS3).
 Activities can be tailored to suit age and ability.